Innovation Champion Bootcamp

 Rapid prototyping using physical materials

-Scenario-based exercises to apply concepts to real-world challenges
+Scenario-based exercises to apply concepts to real-world organizational challenges

 The experience concluded with a commitment moment, where participants pledged how they would apply what they learned moving forward.

-This project reinforced that designing for capability building requires more than teaching frameworks, it requires creating experiences where people can practice, internalize, and apply them.
+This work reinforced that organizational change requires more than teaching frameworks, it requires creating environments where people can practice, internalize, and apply new behaviors together.

 1. Distinguish Inner Champion Type